iansampson/dissertation/Backlog.md

 - [x] Change reference to “The Fried Tale” to “The Not Tale”
 - [x] Rename Bergvall chapter
 - [x] Update references to Bergvall chapter in introduction and elsewhere
+- [x] Add a footnote to Bervin chapter (re: Dickinson, Paul Legault’s reworkings, Virginia Jackson and the New Lyric Studies, etc.)
+- [x] Add footnote on Marcel Broodthaers’ 1969 reworking of Mallarmé’s *Un Coup de Dés*